krzyzanowskim/ObjectivePGP/README.md

 1. Revocation is not fully supported
 2. Embeded signatures - not supported
 3. ZIP compression not supported
-4. Multiple keys for single encoding - not supported
 5. Old encrypted packets - mostly not supported
 6. Only RSA cipher is fully supported
 7. Defaults hardcoded